Skip to content

 Founded in 2020 in London by Paul Anthony and Gabriel Le Roux, both ex-PayPal/Braintree.
 The founding thesis: payment routing configuration should be visual and accessible to business teams, not locked behind engineering sprints.
 Pre-seed from Seedcamp, Speedinvest and Kima.
 Seed round of £3.2M led by Balderton Capital in May 2020.

 Series A of £14M led by Accel in November 2020. $50M Series B led by ICONIQ Growth in October 2021 at $425M valuation, with Accel, Balderton, Seedcamp, Speedinvest and RTP Global participating.
 Tencent invested in November 2023 in a separate corporate round.
-Total funding over $94M including a £16.6M convertible loan.
+In May 2026 a $100M Series C led by Sofina with Peak XV participation took total funding to $170M, earmarked for AI payment tooling and US expansion.
+That total includes a £16.6M convertible loan.
 The 2023 financials show 2.9M GBP revenue against 15.6M GBP operating losses.
+J.P.
+Morgan Payments integrated with Primer's platform in March 2025, with GetYourGuide as the first adopter.

 Review Analysis